Deepakdumka1/css-framework/README.md

 - Edge
 - Opera

+## Known Issues & Roadmap

+- [ ] Mobile nav still has some quirks in Safari (working on it!)
+- [ ] Need to improve keyboard navigation in dropdowns
+- [ ] Planning to add a toast notification system in the next version
+- [ ] Better theme customization tools

 ## Contributing

-I'd love your help making QuantumCSS better!
-Feel free to:
+I'd love some help making this better!
+If you have ideas:

-1. Fork the repository
+1. Fork the repo
-2. Create your feature branch: `git checkout -b feature/cool-new-feature`
+2. Create your feature branch: `git checkout -b feature/your-awesome-idea`
-3. Commit your changes: `git commit -m 'Add some cool feature'`
+3. Make some changes
-4. Push to the branch: `git push origin feature/cool-new-feature`
+4. Push to your branch: `git push origin feature/your-awesome-idea`
-5. Open a Pull Request
+5. Open a PR and let's talk about it!

 ## License

-QuantumCSS is released under the [MIT License](LICENSE).
+MIT License - do what you want with it, just don't blame me if something breaks!